-If you or someone you know is in need of a bicycle to get around Red Lodge, for employment, exercise or maintaining health goals, contact Les Hedquist, BRTA Board member, at 406-425-3804.
-Les will arrange for you to obtain a refurbished bicycle in good working order, free of charge.
+If you or someone you know is in need of a bicycle to get around Red Lodge, for employment, exercise or maintaining health goals, contact Les Hedquist, BRTA Board member, at 406-425-3804 or Doug Anderson at 210-859-9561.
+They will arrange for you to obtain a refurbished bicycle in good working order, free of charge.

 The goals of the BRTA Community Bicycle Program are to support our mission of human powered transportation and to support the Red Lodge Active Transportation Plan that seeks to develop a healthy, active, lifestyle.